Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Formulation of OFS problem

 \begin{assumption} For every $\bm{x} \in \mathscr{L}$ the value of $\Var\! \left[ \Sdiv^2(\bm{x}, \xi) \right]$ is finite. \end{assumption}

-This is a realistic assumption because the distributions of random variables $\Sdiv(\bm{x}, \xi)$ are close to normal for several $\bm{x}$ that we considered, for example, see Figure \ref{fig:noise-comparison}.
-Therefore, we can reasonably assume that the distribution of random variable $\Sdiv^2(\bm{x}, \xi)$ is not heavy tail for every $\bm{x} \in \mathscr{L}$.
+This is a realistic assumption because the distributions of random variables $\Sdiv(\bm{x}, \xi)$ are close to normal for several $\bm{x}$ that we considered, for example, \utwo{it becomes clear later in} Figure~\ref{fig:noise-comparison}.
+Therefore, we can reasonably assume that the distribution of random variable $\Sdiv^2(\bm{x}, \xi)$ is not heavy-tailed for every $\bm{x} \in \mathscr{L}$.

-Application of Central Limit Theorem (CLT) \cite{parthasarathy2005introduction, casella2024statistical} gives us that the distribution of noise converges to the Gaussian distribution:
+Application of Central Limit Theorem (CLT)~\cite{parthasarathy2005introduction, casella2024statistical} gives us that the distribution of noise converges to the Gaussian distribution:

 It means that the distribution of $\Fest_K(\bm{x})$ can be approximated with Gaussian distribution when a big enough value of $K$ is used.
 In this case, when $T$ samples $\left(f_i\right)_{i=1,2,\dots,T}$ of random variable $\Fest_K(\bm{x})$ are observed, the maximum likelihood estimator of mean in Gaussian Distribution is known to be: In this regard, we consider values of $\Fest_K(\bm{x})$ with a big value of $K$, specifically $K = 10^3$.